interviewbit-academy/academy-hackathon/Readme.md

     * How data flows from server to client?
     * What is model, view & controller?

+# Day 3 covers: (Find these inside week-0/day-3)
+* MVC using Flask
+* CRUD
+* APIs

-# Day 2 Class Assignment:
+# Day 3 Class Assignment:
-Implement an basic endpoint in flask.
+Implement a ToDo app in Flask.

 ### Steps:
 1. Go to this URL: https://github.com/interviewbit-academy/academy-hackathon
 2. Fork the repository.
 There is a fork button in top right
 3. Clone the forked repo.
 Example: `git clone https://github.com/shivtej1505/academy-hackathon`.
 This will copy the codebase to your local filesystem.
-4. Go to day-2 in week-0.
-Make a branch using this command: `git checkout -b "add-basic-endpoint"`.
+4. Go to day-3 in week-0.
+Run this command: `source setup.sh`.
+This will setup virtual environment and install flask.
+5. Create a new branch: `git checkout -b YOUR_BRANCH_NAME`
-5. Implement the endpoint.
+5. Implement the basic page.
 Add you files in git.
-Commit you code and push using this command: `git push origin add-basic-endpoint`
+Commit you code and push using this command: `git push origin YOUR_BRANCH_NAME`
 6. Go to your forked repo.
-Make a pull request in master from the branch `add-basic-endpoint`.
+Make a pull request in master from the branch YOUR_BRANCH_NAME.
 7. Review your pull request.
 Merge it if it looks good.
-Otherwise, update your code and start again from step 5.
+Repeat from step 5 until your project is finished.

-# Day 2 Homework:
+# Day 3 Homework:
-Implement a ToDo manager app which have only one endpoint where you can
+Will be updated soon.